nicktsan/aws_backend/README.md

+Before starting, navigate to the s3 folder

-To use your IAM credentials to authenticate the Terraform AWS provider, set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables in the s3 folder.
+To use your IAM credentials to authenticate the Terraform AWS provider, set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables
 Windows cmd prompt:
 setx AWS_ACCESS_KEY_ID=<your iam access key id>
 setx AWS_SECRET_ACCESS_KEY=<your iam secret access key>